highlightjs/highlight.js/docs/api.rst

 * ``classPrefix``: a string prefix added before class names in the generated markup, used for backwards compatibility with stylesheets.
 * ``languages``: an array of language names and aliases restricting auto detection to only these languages.
 * ``languageDetectRe``: a regex to configure how CSS class names map to language (allows class names like say `color-as-php` vs the default of `language-php`, etc.)
-* ``noHighlightRe``: a regex to configure which CSS classes are to be skipped completely
+* ``noHighlightRe``: a regex to configure which CSS classes are to be skipped completely.

 Accepts an object representing options with the values to updated.
 Other options don't change
 ::